In This Article

 Assign the reading of blessings (if appropriate) to dear ones as a way of both incorporating the messages and traditions into the ceremony and recognizing friends and family members that weren't a part of the bridal party.

-In another Native American tradition, Cherokee also read a beautiful wedding blessing to their brides and grooms:
+In another Native American tradition, Cherokee also read a beautiful wedding blessing:

 God in heaven above please protect the ones we love.
 We honor all you created as we pledge our hearts and lives together.
 We honor Mother Earth and ask for our marriage to be abundant and grow stronger through the seasons.
 We honor fire and ask that our union be warm and glowing with love in our hearts.
 We honor wind and ask that we sail through life safe and calm as in our fathers' arms.
 We honor water to clean and soothe our relationship—that it may never thirst for love.
 With all the forces of the universe you created, we pray for harmony as we grow forever young together.
 Amen.